Copyright law of Japan: Temporary copying

+Shinkokuzai

+Uses of copyrighted material that are not otherwise sanctioned by the copyright owner or by statute may be categorized as shinkokuzai (親告罪), meaning that they cannot be prosecuted unless the copyright owner complains.
+Former Prime Minister Shinzo Abe affirmed that doujinshi, self-published manga often based on existing works, "don't compete in the market with the original works and don't damage the original creators' profits, so they are shinkokuzai."

 Public domain

 Even when particular materials are said to be "in the public domain" there can be some use restrictions.
 In such cases, the term copyright-free is sometimes used instead.
-Many pre-1953 Japanese and non-Japanese films are considered to be in the public domain in Japan.
+Many pre-1955 Japanese and non-Japanese films are considered to be in the public domain in Japan.
 An author's work may be put into the public domain 70 years after the individual dies, unless the publisher re-publishes the work.